 Growth of Britain’s gig economy has been profound.
 In a mere five years, companies like Uber and Deliveroo, which enable transportation and delivery at the tap of a button, seem to be fundamentally changing our ways of working.

-Source: RSA, Good Gigs: A fairer future for the UK’s gig economy^ (opens in a new window)
+Proportion of gig economy workers by sector type.
+Source: RSA, Good Gigs: A fairer future for the UK’s gig economy^.

 To understand the significance of the trend towards gig work, it is helpful to consider overall trends in self-employment in the UK, bearing in mind that the two shouldn’t be conflated because gig work is only one specific form of self-employment.